y4riss/y4riss.github.io/_posts/2023-04-22-chillthehack.md

 ftp>
 ```

-Okey, there is a note, let's retrive it
+Okey, there is a file called `note.txt`, let's retrive it.

 ```bash
 ftp> get note.txt